gnois/losty/README.md

 end
 ```

-The above handlers can be used like this:
+The above handlers can be chained like this:

 ```
 w.post('/path', function(_, r)